EricBallestero/COMSOL-to-MATLAB-Livelink----Getting-Started-Guide/README.md

 ### This guide is intended for people with a minimum background knowledge of both MATLAB® and COMSOL® Multiphysics software.
 It aims to provide a basic understanding on how to ‘link’ both software in order to be able to manipulate COMSOL® through a MATLAB® interface.
 Such inter-software communication can become extremely useful when designing complex systems which involve both numerical computation through MATLAB® and numerical solving through COMSOL® , e.g., systems that require computational steps between simulation iterations and/or ones whose complex geometry can be parametrically built.

+Directory content:

 * **_Getting Started Guide MATLAB-COMSOL-Livelink.pdf_** $\rightarrow$ Guide presenting step-by-step information on how to install, code and export COMSOL-driven numerical data into MATLAB.
 * **_LiveLink for MATLAB® User’s Guide.pdf_** $\rightarrow$ COMSOL Guide presenting exhaustive information on MATLAB LiveLink functions.
 * **Tutorial** $\rightarrow$ COMSOL and MATLAB files presenting a hands-on tutorial introduced in the Getting Started Guide.

+## Software required for this guide

 **MATLAB®** (from Matrix Laboratory) is a proprietary programming language fo- cused on numerical computation tasks which is mostly used by engineers and